 - Devon Monk's Allie Beckstrom series starts with Allie breaking a curse on a boy.

-- Alison Sinclair has a trilogy of novels set in a country under an eight centuries old curse laid by a psychotic mage in a Roaring Rampage of Revenge over the death of her daughter, the country is now divided into the Darkborn who are incinerated by daylight, and the Lightborn, who melt away in the dark and rely entirely on magical lights to sustain them through the night.
+- The Darkborn Trilogy by Alison Sinclair is set in a country under an eight centuries old curse laid by a psychotic mage in a Roaring Rampage of Revenge over the death of her daughter; the country is now divided into the Darkborn who are incinerated by daylight, and the Lightborn, who melt away in the dark and rely entirely on magical lights to sustain them through the night.

 - In Wen Spencer's Tinker, Tinker knows that although elves can turn you into a frog, they can't cause a curse — a plague of bad fortune.
 She just feels like she was hit by one.